 - have changes in your personal financial information, or changes to your family’s Income information

-- Inform the National Student Loan Service Centre at the start of your studies, if you have returned to school full time and will not be applying for, or receiving OSAP.
+- Inform the National Student Loan Service Centre (NSLSC) at the start of your studies if you have returned to school full time and will not be applying for, or receiving OSAP.
 Failure to notify the NSLSC that you are enrolled as a full time student will result in your previous loans entering repayment.
-A Continuation of Interest-Free Status/Confirmation of Enrolment (Schedule 2) to notify NSLC that you are still a registered full-time student can completed on or after the first day of classes.
-The completed form should be submitted for processing in the drop box at the Office of the Registrar at UTM.
+Login to your OSAP account and submit the Continuation of Interest-Free Status Form.
+You can apply as early as 15 days before the start of your study period.

 - Repay your loans when you are no longer in full-time studies.
 If you experience any difficulty in repaying your loans, contact the National Student Loans Service Centre to apply for Repayment Assistance.